rlengvenis/contacts-app/README.md

 yarn build
 ```

-> Note: Python server backend should be running on port: 127.0.0.1:5000.
+> Python server backend should be running on port: 127.0.0.1:5000.
 For filtering to work properly
 fix runserver.py line:45 by adding `if contact[k] is not None and v in contact[k]`.
 A server with a fixed bug can be downloaded from [contacts-app-server-0.2.7](https://github.com/rlengvenis/contacts-app-server-0.2.7)

 ## Notes

+Information on design decisions [Thoughts.md](https://github.com/rlengvenis/contacts-app/blob/master/THOUGHTS.md)

 ### Folder structure ###